ItsBranK/BakkesModInjectorCs/README.md

 - Detailed process and injection status events in the Home tab.
 - Collapsable changelog box with the latest BakkesMod news.
 - View your installed plugins and have the option to uninstall them.
-- Diverse settings, you have full control over the Injector.
 - Multiple injection modes, Timeout and Manual.
 - Crash log exporter, exports all log files and crash reports into a single zip file.
 - Both reinstall and uninstall BakkesMod in the Settings tab.